barbarer/py4e-int/_sources/files/writeCode.rst

 Write Code Questions
 --------------------
 The following data file ``uspoll.txt`` is used in some of the questions in this section.
-The data is ordered City/State, annual mean amounts of particulate pollution that’s 10 micrometers in diameter (PM 10), and annual mean amounts of particulate pollution that’s 2.5 micrometers in diameter (PM 2.5) Click show to see all of the data and hide to put it away.
+The data is ``City, State: PM10: PM2.5``.
+PM 10 is annual mean amounts of particulate pollution that’s over 2.5 and less than 10 micrometers in diameter, and PM2.5 is the  annual mean amounts of particulate pollution that’s 2.5 micrometers or less in diameter.
+Click show to see all of the data and hide to put it away.

 .. reveal:: pol_Data_8_10